VSpaceCode/vscode-which-key/README.md

 ### Display menu with a delay
 You can set `whichkey.delay` in `settings.json` to value in millisecond to delay the display of the menu.

+### Display menu items alphabetically
+You can set `whichkey.sortOrder` in `settings.json` to `alphabetically` to always display the menu items alphabetically.

 ## Release Notes

 See [CHANGELOG.md](CHANGELOG.md)